TymeFly/eel/docs/User Defined Functions.md

 * **-d** - Destination directory for output files.
 * **-windowtitle** - Browser window title.
 This is an EEL expression.
 * **-doctitle** - Include title for the overview page.
 This is an EEL expression.
-* **-doc-overview** - Include overview documentation from a HTML file.
+* **-doc-overview** - Include overview documentation from a supplied HTML file.
 This is an EEL expression.
 * **-top** - Include top text on each page.
 This is an EEL expression.
 * **-bottom** - Include bottom text on each page.
 This is an EEL expression
 * **-charset** - Charset for cross-platform viewing of generated documentation.
 This defaults to UTF-8.